BoomaNation/Booma.Library/README.md

-# Booma.Client.Network.Common
+# Booma.Instance

 Booma is the code name for a networked ORPG/MMORPG being developed by the BoomaNation organization.

-Booma.Client.Network.Common is library for shared network code between all client libraries.
+Booma.Instance is collection of libraries related to network instance/region code for client, server and common purposes.

 ## Setup